pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

   - Users/Customers of Dapps
   - Wallets (Metamask/Phantom etc..)
 - What need(s) does your project meet?
-  - Community Support + Funding
+  - Community Support (ecosystem for go to market + developer support for troubleshooting and guidance) + Funding
 - Are there any other projects similar to yours in the Terra ecosystem?
   - Valkryie (Terra): Primiarily focused with on chain wallet transactions.
 Wallets are targetted and then an air drop of a specific token is done.
 Notifi provides distinction in two fundemental ways:
     - Dapps own the Communication Experience Natively.
 We provide First Class Native Customer Experiences in the Dapps via our SDK/APIs that empower developers to manage and maintain a relationship with their users indefinetly and not just a one time air drop.
 Using our tools, dapps can focus on an intimiate rentention and engagement with their customers with continual messaging on governance, events, announcements.